 - The Housing Authority supports Town generated housing initiatives

-- Serves as a Monitor for deed-restricted properties across the Island
+- Assists with Monitoring of deed-restricted properties across the Island

 - Participates in regional advocacy and planning efforts